 You mash all these up together either in a mortar and pestle or in a food processor until you get a paste.

-How To Make Roast Pork with Crispy Skin
+How To Make Cuban Roast Pork with Crispy Skin

 - Separate the skin from the pork.
 Why is this important?
 Well, when you gently separate the thick pork skin from the pork, you’re able to marinate the actual roast.
 But make sure not to cut the skin off completely.
 We need the skin for crispy pork cracklings!

 - Marinate the pork.
 Now that the skin is flapped over, pierce the pork a few times with the knife and pour the mojo marinade over it.
 Next, rub the garlic paste, evenly, all over the pork, and then place the skin back down.
-Cover the entire roasting pan with aluminum foil and place in the fridge to marinate for 2-3 hours or overnight.
+Cover the entire roasting pan with aluminum foil and place it in the fridge to marinate for 2-3 hours or overnight.
 The longer, the better.

 - Time to roast!
 Remove the pork from the fridge, allow it to come to room temperature, remove the foil and pat the skin down with a paper towel before roasting.
 The dryer the skin, the crispier it will be!
 Roast for 4 hours with the mojo marinade and garlic paste.

 - Get that crispy skin.
 After 4 hours, remove the roasting pan from the oven.
 Increase the oven temp to 450 degrees F. Remove the foil and drain the liquid but do not discard it.
 We’re going to use that later.
 Bake the pork for another 30 minutes, uncovered, to crisp up the skin.
 Keep an eye on it to make sure it doesn’t burn!

-How long do you cook Cuban roast pork?
+How long do you cook Cuban lechon asado in the oven?